JeonHR/Batch_sorting_Rev2/README.md

 # Batch_sorting_Rev2
-Extracts the missing data in the desired row and column of Excel
+Extracts the missed data in the desired row and column of Excel

 #### Purpose
 - find values excluding lost data